duaraghav8/dockershrink-cli/README.md

 Official commandline application to interact with the [Dockershrink](https://dockershrink.com) platform.

-Dockershrink helps you reduce the size of your Nodejs projects' Docker images.
+Dockershrink helps you reduce the size of your Nodejs Docker images.

-It combines the power of traditional rule-based analysis with Generative AI to yield state-of-the-art optimizations for your image.
+It combines the power of traditional rule-based analysis with Generative AI to yield state-of-the-art optimizations for your images.

-NOTE: Dockershrink is in **BETA**
+**NOTE**: Dockershrink is in **BETA**

 ## How it works